AVSystem/developer-zone/docs/Anjay_integrations/Anjay_Nordic_integration/Thingy91.md

 ## Connect to the LwM2M Server

-To connect to Coiote IoT Device Management LwM2M Server, please register [here](https://eu.iot.avsystem.cloud/).
+To connect to Coiote IoT Device Management LwM2M Server, please register at [https://eu.iot.avsystem.cloud](https://eu.iot.avsystem.cloud/).

 To connect the board: